-We tested out the Solo Stove Yukon fire pit & now we're obsessed | CNN Underscored
+We tested out the Solo Stove Yukon fire pit and now we're obsessed | CNN Underscored

 You’ll also want to think in advance about when you want to stop using the fire pit because you need to allow the flames to die out on their own.
 You are instructed not to put out a fire in a Solo Stove by dousing it with water.
 When our backyard bonfire died out, there was minimal ash left within the Solo Stove.
 We turned it upside down, dumped out the ash and then covered our firepit.
 We smelled faintly like smoke when we were finished due to the lighting of the fire pit, but it was nowhere near as pungent as usual.

 The 360-degree Airflow technology inside a Solo Stove does in fact make these truly unique fire pits.
-You don’t need to be a camping aficionado to appreciate – or be mesmerized – by how a fire burns in a Solo Stove.
+You don’t need to be a camping aficionado to appreciate — or be mesmerized by — how a fire burns in a Solo Stove.
 If you truly can’t tolerate the smoke from a fire pit, or you find yourself hosting backyard bonfires nearly every week, it’s worth considering a Solo Stove.

-For just a Yukon fire pit, it’ll set you back $450 – and if you opt for all the accessories with a Yukon Ultimate Bundle, you could spend upwards of $800.
+For just a Yukon fire pit, it’ll set you back $450, and if you opt for all the accessories with a Yukon Ultimate Bundle, you could spend upward of $800.
 These are pretty large price tags, so it’s worth considering how much you want to invest in a backyard fire pit.
 That said, a Solo Stove is definitely worth the splurge.

 To get the full backyard fire experience, you can also purchase accessories like roasting sticks, fire pit tools and color packs.
 A Solo Stove does not come with a built-in tabletop, but you can purchase a lid to make the fire pit more functional when not in use.
-You can also purchase a Yukon Ultimate Bundle which includes everything except a lid.
+You can also purchase a Yukon Ultimate Bundle, which includes everything except a lid.